siebrenf/lore/README.md

   - RE mapping: add a second pass to the alignment stage to specifically map repeat elements.
   - Optionally merge SMRT cells: https://isoseq.how/umi/cli-workflow.html#step-4b---merge-smrt-cells
+  - integrate genomepy to:
+    - get a genome
+    - create the minimap2 index
+    - get an annotation